std.conv

 auto parse(Source s)

-Parsing a character range to typeof(null) returns null if the range spells "null".
+Parses typeof(null) from a character range if the range spells "null".
 This function is case insensitive.

 parse